Twins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have been the underdog just one time in the past 10 contests and lost that game.
+- The Twins have played as the favorite in eight of their past 10 games and won six of those contests.

-- In their last 10 games with an over/under, the Twins and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Twins and their opponents are 5-4-1 when it comes to hitting the over.

-- The Twins have had a spread set in one of their past 10 games, and they have come up short of covering the spread each time.

 Twins Betting Records & Stats

-- The Twins have been victorious in two of the nine contests they have been chosen as underdogs in this season.

-- Minnesota is 2-4 this season when entering a game as the underdog by +115 or more on the moneyline.
+- The Twins have put together a 15-5 record in games they were favored on the moneyline (winning 75% of those games).

+- Minnesota has gone 11-4 (winning 73.3% of its games) when it has played as moneyline favorites of -140 or shorter.

-- The moneyline set for this matchup implies the Twins have a 46.5% chance of coming away with a victory in the contest.
+- The implied moneyline probablility for this matchup gives the Twins a 58.3% chance to win.

-- Minnesota's games have gone over the total in 12 of its 30 chances.
+- Minnesota has had an over/under set by oddsmakers 31 times, and have combined with opponents to go over the total in 13 of those games (13-15-3).

-- The Twins have played just one game with a spread this season and did not cover in that contest.
+- The Twins have had a run line set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.